British retirees cash out more savings after rule changes

-LONDON Most British savers retiring between July and September last year fully cashed out their pension pots after rule changes, the financial markets regulator said, feeding concern they are not seeking financial advice.
+LONDON The bulk of British savers retiring between July and September last year fully cashed out their pension pots following rule changes, the financial markets regulator said.

 Under the new rules, announced in April 2015, individuals no longer need to buy an annuity, or income for life, at retirement with their pension savings and can instead buy more flexible retirement products or take it all out as cash.